garvkhurana/garvkhurana/README.md

 - 👋 Hi, I’m @garvkhurana
-- 👀 I’m interested in ...
+- 👀 I’m interested in data science,machine learning,artificial intelligence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machnine learning,deep learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+- here's my
+- instagram-garv.22
+- linkedln-Garv Khurana

 <!---
 garvkhurana/garvkhurana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.